Earl Potts Jr.: Collegiate career

 Potts drew recruiting attention from Delaware State, but he chose to play with Fairleigh Dickinson University instead.
 He signed a National Letter of Intent with the Knights and chose the school because he was interested in fashion and wanted to major in business.
 Fairleigh Dickinson head coach, Greg Herenda, commented on the pickup, "Earl is not only an incredible athlete, but he is very skilled and will add another dimension to our frontcourt."

 As a freshman, Potts had a quiet season, averaging 6.6 points and 2.9 rebounds in 18.1 minutes per game.
 He scored a season-high 22 points and added six rebounds in a loss to Robert Morris on February 7, 2015.

 In his sophomore season, Potts saw his role with the Knights grow immensely.
 He notched his first double-double in a win over Fairleigh Dickinson–Florham of the NCAA Division III, adding 14 points and 11 rebounds.
 On December 12, 2015, he recorded a career-high 29 points against Temple, with four three-pointers.
 However, his team lost the game, 70-79.
 Potts said, "I would give all of those points back to have won that game.
 All I was trying to do was win and give the team whatever it needed."
 Potts scored 22 points and grabbed 11 rebounds in an overtime victory over Wagner on February 5.
 He made two consecutive three-pointers to help the Knights capture the win, with the final shot coming from the corner with 1.3 seconds left in overtime.
 On March 8, 2016, in a rematch with Wagner at the 2016 Northeast Conference men's basketball tournament, Potts contributed 27 points and 7 rebounds to help Fairleigh Dickinson win the championship and qualify for that year's NCAA Tournament.
 He was named the tournament's Most Valuable Player.

 Professional career

-Raptors 905 (2017-Present)
+Raptors 905 (since 2017)

 On October 5, 2017, Potts was signed by Raptors 905, however, he did not make the final roster.